UCL-NT/SNE-repo/README.md

 2. Run command line through terminal in the same folder (i.e. where you put all the python files)
     1. run build_network_graph.py
     2. run part_corr.py

-Please see the below example command-
+-Please see the below example command-
 #### Run build_network_graph.py
 ##### *After running build_network_graphy.py, an output file networkEfficiency.xlsx will be generated in the same folder.
   There are 4 inputs to put in the command line: